AndrewPla/TOPdeskPS/docs/commands/TOPdeskPS/Send-TdAssetFile.md

 # Send-TdAssetFile

 ## SYNOPSIS
-Upload a file to an incident identified
+Upload a file to an asset

 ## SYNTAX